ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 includes the minimum and maximum tuning frequency, as well as the frequency tuning granularity.

-common-organizational-explicit-mode:
+common-all-modes:
-: A YANG grouping to define the common capabilities attributes limit range in case of operational mode and explicit mode.
+: A YANG grouping used to define the common attributes used by all transceiver's modes.

 modulation:
 : A base YANG identity to define the different modulation types, as defined in {{ITU-T_G.Sup39}}

 snr:
-: A YANG data type used to represent an (Optical) Signal to Noise Ratio measured over 0.1 nm resolution bandwidth, as defined in {{ITU-T_G.977.1}}
+: A YANG data type used to represent an (Optical) Signal-to-noise ratio measured over 0.1 nm resolution bandwidth, as defined in {{ITU-T_G.977.1}}

 psd:
 : A YANG data type used to represent a Power Spectral Density (PSD), as defined in {{ITU-T_G.9700}}